Polegate and Willingdon Medical Centre

 Why only 4 disabled bays everyone and their mother has blue badges.
 I need a disabled bay as I am in a wider van due to my disability and I'm in a wheelchair.
 I can never get a bay.
 It would be easier if you had 10 or 12 disabled bays .
 Also maybe I'm a little backwards but you said Eastbourne Road is that in in the new area where they are building houses?
 I haven't seen it yet.
 Will you have a physio dept or a scanner (mri or cat scan) ??
 Just hoping you'd have something special added that would help us.
 Do you have a space there where groups could come and advise people while they wait?
 What i mean by this is I remember at one GP surgery they had age uk visit to advise pensioners about winter warm allowance and how to keep warm.
 Also free stuff.
 There are loads of groups out there who have loads of ideas that can help patients improve their lives.

-Sarah asked 12 days agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
+Sarah asked about 1 month agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
 We would encourage you to contact your GP practice directly or respond through the patient engagement materials they have issued, so that your views can be fully considered as part of that process.
 The Council is responsible for delivering the building itself and is working in partnership with the practices and NHS Sussex to support the project.
 However, decisions relating to clinical services and patient care sit with the GP practices and the NHS.

 -